RealTimeChris/simdjson/doc/basics.md

 int64_t i;
 auto error = doc["integer"].get_int64().get(i);    // Expect to get integer from "integer" key, but get TAPE_ERROR if (error) {
-  std::cerr << simdjson::error_message(error) << std::endl;    // Prints TAPE_ERROR error message
+  std::cerr << simdjson2::error_message(error) << std::endl;    // Prints TAPE_ERROR error message
   // Recover a pointer to the location of the first error: const char * ptr;
   doc.current_location().get(ptr);
   // ptr points at 'false, "integer": -343} " which is the location of the error
   //
-  // Because we pad simdjson::padded_string instances with null characters, you may also do the following: std::cout<< doc.current_location() << std::endl;  // Prints "false, "integer": -343} " (location of TAPE_ERROR)
+  // Because we pad simdjson2::padded_string instances with null characters, you may also do the following: std::cout<< doc.current_location() << std::endl;  // Prints "false, "integer": -343} " (location of TAPE_ERROR)
 }
 ```